brianjtarte/patagonia-api/patagonia_api/README.md

 - `python manage.py runserver`

 - How do you run tests?
-  - No tests yet
+  - python manage.py test
 - Any tests of note?
-  - No tests yet
+  - No
 - Describe any tests that you did not complete, skipped, etc.
   - NA